mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 facility was abandoned for a long time.
 Scout vessels from this base worked the communications route back into the Regina subsector via Efate and conducted both exploration and intelligence–gathering operations along the frontier.
-The Navy meanwhile engaged in ‘Cold War’ operations along the border, shadowing Zhodani ships and trying to intimidate the Consulate.
+The Navy meanwhile engaged in 'Cold War' operations along the border, shadowing Zhodani ships and trying to intimidate the Consulate.

 When the inevitable conflict finally happened, Jewell was on the